BEMServer/bemserver-docs/source/installation.rst

 It exposes objects that can be used by other blocks.

-It is meant to be imported and used by trusted code as it gives direct acces to the database.
+It is meant to be imported and used by trusted code as it gives direct access to the database.

 It is used internally by BEMServer API.

+It also contains the scheduler responsible for periodic tasks.

 BEMServer API
 -------------

-BEMServer API is a web REST API that exposes the core.
+BEMServer API is a web REST API that exposes the core data model and features.
 It can be exposed over the Internet to be accessed by external modules.

 It exposes its own documentation in the OpenAPI format for module developers.